chinph/chinph/README.md

 - :star: I'm a detail-oriented, organized, responsible, and fast-learning person at work.
 But outside, I'm relaxed and have a free spirit of a cat lying beside the window waiting for sunshine. </p>

 ### :school: Where I am
-- <p> :two_hearts: My home is in Vietnam, a lovely country in South-North Asia.
+- <p> :two_hearts: My home is in Vietnam, a lovely country in Southeast Asia.
 However, I'm now pursuing my Master of Science in Statistics at the Zicklin School of Business in the US. <br>
 - :purple_heart: Before that, I also had one-year living and studying in Italy, in a beautiful and peaceful town called Urbino, which is in the South of Italy. </p>

 ### :scroll: What my experiences are